 Is Larch Mountain Road open?

-Larch Mountain Road is CLOSED at milepost 6 (near SE Red Elder Drive) due to concerns related to last year's Eagle Creek fire.
-It is expected to reopen in summer 2018.
+Larch Mountain Road is CLOSED at the snow gate near milepost 10 due to concerns related to 2017's Eagle Creek fire.
+It is now expected to reopen in late spring 2019, but this depends on weather and other conditions.
 The US Forest Service and Multnomah County Sheriff's Office must approve the reopening.

 About Larch Mountain Road